 Print4biz | printing with online price lists.
 Superior 're-sale' quality printing for the creative industry.
 Free email proofs, free mainland delivery, free file check and free layout guides.

 Offset lithography is one of the most common ways of creating printed matter.
 A few of its common applications include: newspapers, magazines, brochures, leaflets, cards, business stationery and books.
-Compared to other printing methods, offset printing is best suited for economically producing large volumes of high quality prints in a manner that requires little maintenance.
-Many modern offset presses use computer to plate systems as opposed to the older computer to film work flows, which further increases their quality.
+Compared to other printing methods, offset litho printing is best suited for economically producing large volumes of high quality prints in a manner that requires little maintenance.
+Most modern offset litho presses use computer to plate systems as opposed to the older computer to film work flows, which further increases their quality.

 - Quick and easy production of printing plates.